 In developing its commissioning plans, GambleAware takes into account the need to generate widespread trust and credibility in an industry-funded body.
 It does this in a number of ways:

-As an independent national charity, GambleAware is registered with and regulated by the Charity Commission for England and Wales and has adopted its 'Hallmarks of an Effective Charity' to ensure best practice.
+As an independent national charity, GambleAware is registered with and regulated by the Charity Commission for England and Wales and follows the Charity Governance Code to ensure best practice.

 (*GambleAware is the operating name of the Responsible Gambling Trust, Charity No. 1093910, Registered in England No. 4384279)